danfuzz/samizdat/doc/library-guide/ParseForwarder.md

 function is a parser, which forwards `parse` calls to an initially un-set box.
 In addition to being a callable parser, the result of this function is also a yield box.

-This function is like `FunctionForwarder::make`, except that it is for parsers, not functions.
-See that function for more details.